dkcb/solar_overkill/README.md

 # BMS Tools

-## How to Install
+## How to Install in Windows

 Download the latest release package here: https://gitlab.com/Overkill-Solar-LLC/overkill-solar-bms-tools/-/releases

+(Not the source code, you want the windows build package)

-The zip file contains an .EXE file and backup BMS configuration files.
+The zip contains an .EXE file and BMS backup configuration files.

-Extract the .ZIP on your computer then run the .EXE
+Extract the .ZIP on your computer then run the .EXE (No actual installation is needed)

 Windows may warn you about an unknown program, click "more info" and "run anyway"